A survey of Monte Carlo methods for noisy and costly densities with application to reinforcement learning and ABC: General framework

 \section{General framework}

-Let us assume that our goal is the study of the unnormalized density $p(\vtheta),\ \vtheta\in\bm{\Theta}\subset \mathbb{R}^d$ using Monte Carlo methods.
-For instance, $p(\vtheta)$ may represent a posterior density in a Bayesian inference problem.
-There are two problems: \textbf{(P1)} for any $\vtheta$, we cannot evaluate $p(\vtheta)$ exactly, but we only have access to a related noisy realization, and \textbf{(P2)} obtaining such a noisy realization is expensive.
-Typically, this occurs in applications where the function of interest $p(\vtheta)$ is intractable or expensive to evaluate.
-More specifically, in many practical cases, we have access to a noisy realization related to $p(\vtheta)$, i.e.,
+Let us assume that our goal is the study of the unnormalized density $p(\vtheta)$, where $ \vtheta\in\bm{\Theta}\subset \mathbb{R}^d$ is a vector of parameters of interest, using Monte Carlo methods. { In many applications, the direct study of $p(\vtheta)$ is precluded by the impossibility of evaluating it at any $\vtheta$ (see section below). } There are two related problems: \textbf{(P1-noisy)} for any $\vtheta$, we cannot evaluate $p(\vtheta)$ exactly, but we only have access to a related noisy realization, and \textbf{(P2-costly)} { evaluating $p(\vtheta)$ (or obtaining such a noisy realization) is very expensive}.
+Typically, this occurs in applications where the density of interest $p(\vtheta)$ is intractable or expensive to evaluate. { Both scenarios, noisy (P1) and costly (P2), can be addressed by applying surrogate models (approximating $p(\vtheta)$) and using them within Monte Carlo schemes.
+Hence, the solutions described in the rest of this work can be applied in both cases.
+Below, we introduce and describe the notation of the more sophisticated case from a practical and theoretical point of view, i.e., the noisy scenario. }